 "Al helps get you to the crux of what’s blocking progress.
 Using a methodical model that encourages dialogue, understanding, and accountability, he enables team members to arrive at solutions that are contextually sound and stakeholder-owned.
 That makes the change efforts take hold.
 Al gives feedback that is frank and direct, unfettered by politicized campus narratives.
 While forthright, Al is also generous, amiable, and ethical."

-I use my expertise in coaching, facilitation, training, project management, and grantsmanship to support institutions of higher education to effectively plan and implement homegrown practices that get results for students.
+I use my expertise in coaching, facilitation, training, and project management to support institutions of higher education to effectively plan and implement homegrown practices that get results for students.
 I also author a practitioner-focused blog, provide brief webinars, and create easy-to-navigate resources and mini-courses to help educators learn about promising practices.Enjoy practitioner-focused blog articles

 - I coach as opposed to consult.
 The former helps people develop homegrown practices with buy-in and ownership; therefore, increasing the chances of successful implementation and sustainability.
 The latter tells people what to do.

 - I'm a strong believer in kindness.
 A meaningful test of success in life is how helpful we are in contributing to our fellow human being’s happiness.